While others talk “Peak Oil” NEEM talks “Peak Water”

 • Range Cattle: 15 gallons

-There are more detailed methods of determining plant water usage based on transpiration (loss of water vapor from plants) or counting the number of drip irrigation heads or outlets used.
+There are more detailed methods of determining plant water usage based on evapotranspiration rate (loss of water soil) or counting the number of drip irrigation heads or outlets used.
 These can yield more exact calculations.

 We create new, one-of-a-kind rain water harvesting systems using SPLASH from Digital Software, Inc in Chapel Hill, NC.
 NEEM never takes shortcuts in quality and is always ahead of the curve.
 SPLASH is ahead of the curve in engineering capability and NEEM and Digital have an agreement and work together on sustainable concepts in rain water harvesting.
-As with SPLASH, we also have agreements with Western Environmental Liner, the only company on the planet with a capability of a 250 foot by 60 foot 45 ml seamless liner.
-We work with them in creating innovative and unique systems utilizing their capability to manufacture components based on NEEM design specification.
+We work in creating innovative and unique systems based on NEEM design specification created by splash.
 We do not stop at the capture, conveyance and containment.
-We carry it a step further in drip irrigation systems and have a contractual agreement to carry Netafim products.
-The Netafim drip line irrigation is the system we use in our projects large and small.
-These and the other companies we work with give NEEM capacity.
-We consider evapotransiration rates and all criteria that affect outcome.
-Together in the cooperative spirit we work together as stewards to the planet.
+We carry it a step further in gravity feed drip irrigation magnetized water systems.
+We consider evapotransiration rates and all criteria that affect outcome as stewards to the planet.

-NEEM was hired as a consultant to design a rain water harvesting system for Dine College and the Navajo Nation at Shiprock farm in Shiprock, New Mexico.
-We were proud and honored to be hired by the Navajo who have culturally been harvesting rain for 2,000 years but have in the last 125 become reliant on the European canal system.
+NEEM was hired as a consultant to design a rain water harvesting system for the Navajo Nation at Shiprock farm in Shiprock, New Mexico.
+We were proud and honored to be hired by the Navajo Nation who have culturally been harvesting rain for 2,000 years but have in the last 125 become reliant on the European canal system.
 NEEM designed a system based on Anasazi/Puebloan/Navajo traditional methods.
-The result was an under-budget system and sustainable orchard management.
-This first-of-its-kind rural rain water harvesting project is capable of providing the necessary water for the Dine/NEEM Sustainable Agricultural project at Shiprock Farm.
+The result was an under-budget system and sustainable orchard management project with room for grid gardens or orchard expansion.
+This first-of-its-kind rural rain water harvesting project is capable of providing the necessary water for the Nation/NEEM Agroecological project at Shiprock Farm.

 Contact NEEM regarding your rain water harvesting design and consulting needs.

-NEEM.org is a start up 501(c)3 (pending) non-profit corporation with methods of operation that have the purpose of affecting public/private sector policies that impact human health, the environment, community and sustainability through promotion and education of effective, naturally occurring biological alternatives.
+NEEM is a not-for-profit activist corporation with methods of operation that have the purpose of affecting public/private sector policies that impact human health, the environment, community and sustainability through promotion and education of effective, naturally occurring biological alternatives.

-to use any material from this site submit your request via e-mail to jeff.ensminger@neemtree.org or directly to the Copyright Clearance Center Inc. at www.copyright.com.
-Intellectual property of NEEM.org and its partners is fully protected by Copyright and trademark law.
+To request permission to use any material from this site submit your request via e-mail to the Copyright Clearance Center Inc. at www.copyright.com cc neem@neemtree.org.
+Intellectual property of the corporation, it’s marks, licenses and documents is fully protected by copyright and trademark law, licensed and fully enforced by our intellectual property law firm.™